tkestack/tke/README.md

   * WeChat Group

-  * Please scan the following WeChat QRcode and note **TKEStack**, he will add you into the TKEStack WeChat Group.
+  * Please scan the following WeChat QRcode and note "**TKEStack**", he will add you into the TKEStack WeChat Group.

     ![TKEStack](docs/images/wechat.jpeg)